patou01/SH_server/README.md

 ### todo:
 - enable viewing as a map, based on sensor location
 - Make the general interface better for plotting:
-  - zooms both horizontal/vertical
+  - zooms on the plots
-  - align plots on same time
+  - keep plots aligned on same time
+  - make a big "add" button with which to add more data to plot (or less)
+  - Add a way to select from/until (currently missing callback)